-Praxair, Inc. asks users of HydroStar H2 to study this MSDS and become aware of product hazards and safety information.
-To promote safe use of HydroStar H2, a user should (1) notify employees, agents, and contractors of the information in this MSDS and of any other known product hazards and safety information, (2) furnish this information to each purchaser of the product, and (3) ask each purchaser to notify its employees and customers of the product hazards and safety information.
+Praxair asks users of this mixture to study this MSDS and become aware of product hazards and safety information.
+To promote safe use of this mixture, a user should (1) notify employees, agents, and contractors of the information in this MSDS and of any other known product hazards and safety information, (2) furnish this information to each purchaser of the product, and (3) ask each purchaser to notify its employees and customers of the product hazards and safety information.